-IgA nephropathy is often detected after you notice blood in your urine or when a routine test shows you have protein or blood in your urine.
-These could be signs of several types of kidney disease.
-To identify your problem, these tests may be performed:
+IgA nephropathy is often found after you notice blood in your urine.
+Or a routine test might show that you have protein or blood in your urine.
+You'll need other exams too.
+They may include:

-Medications used to treat IgA nephropathy include:
+Medicines to treat IgA nephropathy include:

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.

 Lifestyle and home remedies

 To help keep your kidneys healthier:

 - Take steps to lower your blood pressure.
 This can help slow kidney damage from IgA nephropathy.
 Start with some healthy lifestyle changes.
 Limit how much sodium and fat you eat.
 Lose any extra weight.
 Get regular exercise.
 And if you drink alcohol, do so in moderation.
 Also take your blood pressure medicines as prescribed.

 - Keep track of your blood pressure at home.
 If your health care team asks you to do this, write down each blood pressure reading.
 Then bring the record with you to checkups.